ethereum/web3.py/docs/filters.rst

     method when this filter was created.

+.. py:method:: Filter.get_new_entries()

+    Retrieve new entries for this filter.

+    Logs will be retrieved using the
+    ``web3.eth.getFilterChanges`` which returns only new entries since the last poll.

+.. py:method:: Filter.get_all_entries()

+    Retrieve all entries for this filter.

+    Logs will be retrieved using the
+    ``web3.eth.getFilterLogs`` which returns all entries that match the given filter.

+.. warning:: Asynchrony Deprecation: Native asynchronous filtering is being deprecated soon in favor a simpler synchronous implementation.
+This includes the following attributes: `callbacks`, `running`, and `stopped`.

 .. py:attribute:: Filter.callbacks

     A list of callbacks that this filter will call with new entries.